 # Starting a Project

-The Agoric platform is at the alpha stage.
+The Agoric platform is at the beta stage.
 It has not yet been formally tested or hardened.
 Do not use for production purposes.

 This document shows how to start a new Agoric project.
 Our demos are called Dapps (decentralized applications), which typically have a browser-based user interface, a public API server, and a contract running on the Agoric blockchain.

 Before doing the steps given in this document, be sure you have done the necessary prerequisites specified in Before Using Agoric.

 For complete documentation on the Agoric CLI commands (those starting with

 agoric) used here,

 see the Agoric CLI Guide.

 For starting a local chain with multiple users, making it possible to develop and test multiuser Dapps, also see the Agoric CLI Guide.

 Also, for what needs to be done after you modify a project's code, see Development Cycle